Authentic Communication Group Mondays

 - Each meeting is recorded, so you can watch the recording later

-- You can meet privately on the phone with your facilitator once a quarter to discuss your learning or any challenges you’re facing
+- You can meet privately with your facilitator for 30 minutes once a quarter to discuss your learning or any challenges you’re facing

-- This long-term ongoing group has no more than 8 people
+- This long-term ongoing group has no more than 8 participants

 In the group you might practice:

-- Naming what you see about power dynamics
+- Naming what you noticed about power dynamics

 - Experimenting with new behaviors to get the results you want

 - Exploring how gender, race, class, and ability impact the group